 Maxwell Street Klezmer Band

-Maxwell Street has five commercial CDs.
-As part of their grassroots mission, the band directs three community klezmer bands and the Junior Klezmer Orchestra.
+Maxwell Street has five commercial CDs (Shanachie Entertainment).
+As part of their grassroots mission through their not for profit (Klezmer Music Foundation), Maxwell Street directs three community klezmer bands and the Junior Klezmer Orchestra.
 They are also the founder of the interfaith ensemble, The Salaam-Shalom Music Project.